WRSP 810 Foundations of Christian Worship

 Reflection Journal Assignments (4)

-The student will write a two part reflection journal.
-In part 1, the student will summarize the foundational principles of worship discussed.
-The summary should be at least 2 pages in length.
+The student will write 4 two-part reflection journals.
+In part 1, the student will summarize the foundational principles of worship discussed in the course.
+The summary should be at least 1 page.
 In part 2, the student will reflect and apply the worship principles to his/her present day activities and circumstances.
-Part 2 will be at least 1 page in length.
+Part 2 will be at least 1 page.
+The paper should follow current Turabian format.
 (CLO: C, D)

 Mind Map OR Outline Assignment

-The student will develop a Mind Map or Outline on the topic of Jesus and Worship.
+The student will develop a Mind Map or outline on the topic of Jesus and worship.
 The assignment will be used to illustrate the concepts and themes of worship related to the main topic.
+The student’s Mind Map or outline should discuss the following: Jesus’ example of worship as a human man, Jesus’ role as worship leader, and Jesus as the object of worship.
 (CLO: C, E)

 Have questions about this course or a program?